 Internship training program to be supervised by a professor and an official in the local church or church-related institution.
 This course contains a field-based service-learning component.
 Fall, Spring, Online.

-Prerequisite: Biblical Studies or Chirstian Studies major, junior or senior status and faculty approval.
+Prerequisite: Biblical Studies or Chirstian Studies major or minor, junior or senior status and faculty approval.

 CHST 4306 (3-3-0) Children’s Ministry in the Church

 A study of children, ages 6-12, from a Biblical and present-day perspective and the church’s opportunity to build foundations for faith through effective Bible teaching, ministry to needs, and outreach to the home.
 Considerations will be given to the church learning environment, effective methods of teaching children, leadership enlistment and development, and curriculum for children’s organizations in church.
 Fall, Online.